-From a systems model point of view, Product builders will think they had made best product and it will work, but if their product violates the well-established conventional interaction model and then the result will be bad user experience.
+From a systems model point of view, Product builders will think they had made the best product and it will work, but if their product violates the well-established conventional interaction model and then the result will be a bad user experience.

 There will be always a natural Gap between product builder’s system model and the user’s interaction model.
 We can build a bridge the gap between these two groups by deducing the interaction model of the user.
-If product builders understand the mental model of the user, then they can alter their mental model accordingly.
+If product builders understand the mental model of the user, then they can alter their system model accordingly.

 One of the biggest motivations to understand the user’s interaction model is that it can help save development costs and time because it helps product builders that they are building the right thing which is well resonating with users.
-In the business perspective, understanding user interaction model prevents mistakes in the design stage itself and so reworks after deployment can be prevented.
-In a competitive perspective, new opportunities can be discovered.
+From the business perspective, understanding the user interaction model prevents mistakes in the design stage itself and so reworks after deployment can be prevented.
+From a competitive perspective, new opportunities can be discovered.
 Understanding the Interaction model uncovers the true needs of the user, so one can put his valuable time & effort only on features valuable to users.
 So Product builders can earn more passionate customers.